 You’ll feel more comfortable talking to your child about their asthma if you think about the kinds of questions they might ask first so you can have some answers ready.
 Good ways to learn about asthma include:

-- downloading our ‘Asthma and your child’ booklet which is packed with loads of tips and ideas on managing your child’s asthma well
+- Downloading our ‘Asthma and my child’ booklet which is packed with loads of tips and ideas on managing your child’s asthma well

-- speaking to your child’s GP or asthma nurse if you have any questions or concerns
+- Speaking to your child’s GP or asthma nurse if you have any questions or worries

 Remember, though, that you don’t need to know everything!
 Your knowledge, especially your knowledge of your child’s asthma, will build up over time.